motopress/getwid/readme.txt

 == Changelog ==

+= 1.7.1, Jul 02 2021 =
+* New feature: Custom Field Filter.
+It allows you to extend the post filtering possibilities for the Custom post type, Post slider, and Post carousel blocks, e.g. use post filters sourced from third-party plugins like WooCommerce.

 = 1.7.0, May 14 2021 =
 * New feature: Performance Optimization.
 It is currently in beta and you may activate it in Settings > Getwid > Performance Optimization.
 * Fixed an issue with a large number of get_option queries to the database.